Low-Maintenance Pet-Friendly Houseplants

 The only thing you have to be careful about is over-watering.
 Don’t leave the bamboo palm sitting in a pool of water.
 Keep a regular eye on the drainage to ensure there is no excess water around.

-Aside from being low-maintenance and pet-friendly, it is a very good home décor option.
-With the ability to grow up to ten or twelve feet (three to five feet wide), the bamboo palm is nothing short of a visual delight.
+Aside from being low-maintenance and pet-friendly, it is a perfect home décor option.
+With the ability to grow to ten or twelve feet (three to five feet wide), the bamboo palm is a visual delight.
 However, kept to a smaller size, they also make a stunning indoor plant as a pet-friendly houseplant.

 3. Areca Palm